chung-leong/react-seq/README.md

 Thanks to the syntactic sugar provided by React-seq's event manager, orchestrating such a sequence is quite easy.

-To see the concept described here in action, check out the [Transition example](./examples/transition/README.md).
+To see the concept described here in action, check out the [transition example](./examples/transition/README.md).

 ## Handling authentication